Special Effects Printing, Cutting Edge

 Using Metallic Ink on Discs, Silver Substrate, Disc Spot Varnish

 Clients who use metallic ink on the printed paper packaging often ask about using a metallic ink on the disc surface.
-Keep in mind that metallic inks are matte - they are not shiny as many people thing.
+Keep in mind that metallic inks are matte - they are not shiny as many people think.
 However, the disc material itself is quite shiny.
 So consider using combinations and knockouts to the substrate like these titles:

 We did a test disc comparison for this title with a white flood coat, and without.
 Both versions are neat!